Performers in Transition Arts Management Training Program

 - Able to attend all program seminars (See dates below)

-- Able to commit 40 training hours with the producing organization over the course of the program to support the planning and production of the organization's culminating performance to occur over a two-week rehearsal and performance period in either April 2014 – June 2014 or January 2015 - March 2015.
+- Able to commit 40 training hours with the producing organization over the course of the program to support the planning and production of the organization's culminating performance to occur over a two-week rehearsal and performance period in April 2015 - March 2016.
 (Timing of hours will be mutually agreed upon between participant and the host organization)

 * Workshops will take place on Monday evenings to avoid, where possible, conflicts with performance and rehearsal schedules.